|

 the disparagement of Christianity that we saw in the other quotes mentioned

 here.
-Basically, the only real "freedom" that Baha'is have is the freedom to
+Basically, the only real "freedom" that Baha'is have is the

 leave the Faith.